In Alabama, tornadoes rattle historic civil rights community

 It’s also where the first Black president and the first Black vice president have offered tributes to a civil rights movement that helped their ascensions to high office go from pipe dream to reality.

-When the expected ten of thousands gather there this coming March for the annual Selma Bridge Cross Jubilee, the downtown will resemble a huge street festival.
+When the expected tens of thousands gather there this coming March for the annual Selma Bridge Crossing Jubilee, the downtown will resemble a huge street festival.
 There will be music blaring and vendors selling food, T-shirts and other memorabilia.

 But when the national political figures leave and the news media cameras disappear, Selma’s high crime levels, pothole-covered streets, abandoned homes and vacant businesses will remain.
 The city famous for the voting rights struggle will still have to address its sagging voter turnout.